-4.2.2 While teaching at a post- secondary institution is not the only vocation for which they will be prepared, a majority of the graduates of the doctoral program will have acquired sufficient knowledge and experience upper-level courses at the BA or MDiv level in at least three sub-areas; 4.2.1.3 to grade student papers and to guide student learning; 4.2.1.4 to present their teaching experience and their approach to teaching in an appropriate form (e.g., a teaching dossier); and 4.2.1.5 to adapt their teaching skills to situations other than a formal classroom. that they will have the potential 4.2.2.1 to teach the courses described above successfully; and 4.2.2.2 to embark on an academic career. student CV or other evidence of participation • GRADUATE SURVEYS pertinent question on survey; submitted CV --- -- ---
+4.2.1 Graduates of the doctoral program will have acquired sufficient knowledge and experience 4.2.2 While teaching at a post-secondary institution is not the only vocation for which they will be prepared, a majority of the graduates of the doctoral program will have acquired sufficient knowledge and experience that they will have an entry-level ability 4.2.1.1 to construct introductory courses at the BA or MDiv level in their area of concentration; 4.2.1.2 to construct upper-level courses at the BA or MDiv level in at least three sub-areas; 4.2.1.3 to grade student papers and to guide student learning; 4.2.1.4 to present their teaching experience and their approach to teaching in an appropriate form (e.g., a teaching dossier); and 4.2.1.5 to adapt their teaching skills to situations other than a formal classroom. that they will have the potential 4.2.2.1 to teach the courses described above successfully; and 4.2.2.2 to embark on an academic career.
+TA OPPORTUNITIES course lectures, course evaluation forms TEACHING WITHIN TST AND ELSEWHERE student course evaluations; teaching dossier ADSA PROFESSIONAL DEVELOPMENT SEMINARS student CV or other evidence of participation GRADUATE SURVEYS pertinent question on survey; submitted CV --- -- --